GiannisChouliaras/spring-boot-microservices/README.md

 - [x] Create 3 Microservices (with database connection)
 - [x] Services (Order -> Inventory) Communication (Sync using WebClient)
-- [ ] Service Discovery Pattern (store all the information for services)
+- [ ] Service Discovery Pattern (store all the information for services using Spring Cloud Netflix Eureka)
 - [ ] Create a JSON file to read the fixed data for Inventory Table
 - [ ] API Gateway